VicTheM/p2p_energy_meter/README.md

 > **Story For The Day**
 >
-> Sharing stories leads to intimacy intimacy.
+> Sharing stories leads to intimacy.

 <br>